thearn/CADRE-old/docs/full.rst

 This is implemented in `example.py`, in the top-level directory of the CADRE plugin repository.
-The purpose of the CSV case recorder is to save the state of the optimizationimport after each iteration of the assembly's driver.
+The purpose of the CSV case recorder is to save the state of the optimization after each iteration of the assembly's driver.
 These iteration states will be saved as lines in the file `CADRE.csv`.
 You can read from this file and examine the performance of the optimization after the optimization has completed,